 Stueckle says she carefully read American Airlines’ information about medical exemptions to the mask policy.
 She was relieved — the airline would allow her son to fly without a mask with a doctor’s note.

 With that crisis averted, Stueckle began to plan the rest of the journey.

 My son has a doctor’s note.
 Can he fly without a mask?

-Stueckle was pleased that all parts of her son’s important journey into the next step of his life were falling into place.
+Stueckle was pleased.
+All parts of her son’s important journey into the next step of his life were falling into place.
 She next called American Airlines.
-Before purchasing the tickets, she wanted to confirm that the airline would allow her son to fly without a mask with the doctor’s note.
+Before purchasing the tickets, she asked the airline to confirm that it would allow her son to fly without a mask with the doctor’s note.

 I called American Airlines and I described our situation.
 I asked if the note my son’s doctor gave us would allow him to fly without a mask.
 The agent said yes and even referred me to the policy on their website that confirmed this information.

 Tired from a long day, Stueckle hung up the phone and decided to book the flights the next evening.
 Around 9 p.m. on the next day, Stueckle signed into her AA account and booked two round-trip tickets.

 With all the finishing touches on their trip, she and her son began happily looking forward to the adventure.